Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Health certificates for plants

-Most third countries require plant exports to be accompanied by a phystosanitary or plant health certificate issued by your local Plant Health & Seeds Inspectorate.
-Find guidance on export certification for plants and plant products.
-For more information, see Agriculture, horticulture and fisheries: import and export .
+Most third countries require plant exports to be accompanied by a phystosanitary or plant health certificate issued by your local Plant Health and Seeds Inspectorate.

 Standards certification for medical devices